fxstubbe/TnBox/README.md

-#### Select files and algorithm
+#### 2.3 Select files and algorithm

 When processing the libraries, TnBox generated 2 types of files :
-i.
-TA files, where only 5' end of each mapped read has been counted.
-This is equivalent to the exact insertion site.
-This is the recommended method when looking for essential genes. ii.
-TnIF files, where the whole mapped read has been counted.
-Even if this method is less sensitive to detect essential genes, it performs better when using the TnIF algorithm which has for goal to detect essentiality variations across several conditions as described in [Potemberg et al., ][potemberg]
+-   **TA (anchor) files**
+When the coverage was computed, only the read  5'end was kept.
+Therefore, only the transposon insertion site (TA) is kept.
+The term *TA* is used in reference to the mariner transposon which insert in TA rich regions.
+This is the preferred type for the `Rslide` algorithm.

+-  **TnIF (covergae) files**
+Instead of only mapping the 5'end, the whole read is counted in the coverage file.
+Even if the the method is slightly less sensistive for the detection of essential genes with tge `Rslide` algorithmm, it performs better when using the `TnIF`.
+This is the preferred type for the `TnIF` algorithm.

+First and foremost, make sure you have selected the right reference in the previous section.
+Then, select the files in the listbox of interest (TA or TnIF).
+Simply press on the algorithm of choice and choose where you wanna save the output table.
+In the table, each selected file will be added as a column (genes are rows).
+Once the button unlock, the file has been saved.
+Feel free to launch multiple algorithms simultanously (might significantly slow down your computer).

-### 3. Indexing & Delta
+### 3. Indexing & Delta (TnIF only)

 ### 4. Explore